CryptoChat-dev/CryptoChat2/README.md

 1. The user enters their username and room key (which is used for the encryption key).

 Bob and Alice enter their different usernames and the same room key on the splash screen.
-Both of their clients send a SHA-512 hashed version of their encryption key to the backend webserver using Socket.IO to join the same socket room.
+Both of their clients send a [SHA-512](https://en.wikipedia.org/wiki/SHA-2) hashed version of their encryption key to the backend webserver using Socket.IO to join the same socket room.
 The plaintext encryption keys never leave their clients--ever.

 ### Text

 2. The user sends a message.

 Bob says, "Hello Alice!".
 Bob's client uses the plaintext encryption key to locally encrypt his username (Bob) and message (Hello Alice!).
-Before sending the message, his client also generated a SHA-256 HMAC hash and attaches it to the message so that Alice can verify the message's authenticity.
+Before sending the message, his client also generates a SHA-256 [HMAC](https://en.wikipedia.org/wiki/HMAC) hash and attaches it to the message so that Alice can verify the message's authenticity.
 This hash can make it harder for a middle-man to tamper with Bob's message.
 Bob's client sends the SHA-512 hashed version of their encryption key along with his encrypted username, message and message HMAC hash to the server.

 Alice's client receives the end-to-end message from the backend's using Socket.IO.
 First, her client calculates the SHA-256 HMAC hash and compares it with the one she received from Bob.
 If the hashes match, her client decrypts the encrypted username and message using her local encryption key that she entered on the splash screen.
 Otherwise, her client refuses to decrypt the message and tells Alice that there was an error verifying the authenticity of the received information.